pip/Octology/README.md

 ### Forgive Some Self-Promotion
-If you are willing to fund this development effort, please visit my [SubscribeStar](https://SubscribeStar.Com/Pip "Pip's Octology SubscribeStar Page") or                                                                      [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon       Page") and feel free to send me the **Top8** new fixes and features you would want most.
+If you are willing to fund this development effort, please visit my [SubscribeStar](https://SubscribeStar.Com/Pip "Pip's Octology SubscribeStar Page") or                                                                      [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon       Page") and feel free to send me the **Top8** new fixes and fE8ures you would want most.

-Please also contact me if you are an open-minded thinker interested in any conversation or friendship (especially near Oshkosh, Wisconsin).
+Please also contact me if you are an open-minded thinker interested in any convers8ion or friendship (especially near Oshkosh, Wisconsin).

-To learn about the long-term goals, plans, thinking, and research behind this expansive project, please consult latest development notes at:
+To learn about the long-term goals, plans, thinking, and research behind this expansive project, please consult l8St development notes at:
   [8.utf](https://github.com/pip/Octology/blob/master/dox/2du/8.utf "dox/2du/8.utf")

 Thank you for your consider8ion as well as any constructive criticism, recommend8ions, or whatever other feedback you may be able to offer.